William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 The --interactive and --tty options are usually shortened to -it and we'll use this abbreviation in future.

-Now, get the entire Linux repository - this will take time and require some disk space so is best done on a machine with a good internet connection and plenty of storage.
+Now, get the entire Linux repository - this will take time and require some disk space (just over 5 GB in July 2025) so is best done on a machine with a good internet connection and plenty of storage.

 ```
 cd linux_build/